My name is Stuart A. Roy and my home QTH is near Woking in the county of Surrey, UK, about 20 miles south-west of London.

 I've given a few talks to the club - (1) unconventional HF operating - including my introduction to radio as a youngster, (2) a demonstration of PSK-31, (3) kite-lifted antennas (which I've also given to the Burnham Beeches RC and the Guildford and District Radio Society) and (4) Radio-controlled clocks & watches (also given to GDRS).

 I'm not into collecting QSL cards and I no longer receive cards via the Bureau.
-If you want to send direct, please e-mail me for details of my address.
+If you want to send direct, please e-mail me for details of my address, or see my entry on QRZ.com.
 I use LoTW, eQSL.cc and ClubLog now.

 Hope to catch you on-air some time.